 As a seasoned traveler, I have one piece of advice: always bring some emergency snacks, regardless of your accommodations.
 You never know when hunger will strike, so being prepared is essential.

-Safety and IDs in the Cafe Car
+Safety and ID in the Cafe Car

 When visiting the café car, please remember the following: